ThomasBarnette/ThomasBarnette/README.md

 # Oh, its me!
-### Working on making a psuedo-esoteric language with no practical value whatsoever!
+ - 🔭 Currently working on making a psuedo-esoteric language with no practical value whatsoever! 🔭
+ - 🌱 Prospective computer science student 🌱
+ - 📫 contact: thomas.barnette@me.com 📫
 <!--

 Here are some ideas to get you started: